 -

-Eat more fresh foods (histamine rises in leftovers/fermented).
+Eat more fresh foods (histamine rises in leftovers).

 -

-Go lighter on ferments, aged cheeses, cured meats, wine, kombucha in that week.
+Go lighter on histamine heavy items like ferments, aged cheeses, cured meats, wine, kombucha in that week.
 Click here for our low histamine food list.

 -